Pattern double_top_breakout

 This block calls out the data or conditions that could turn a technically weak signal into a usable one in a composite screen.
 Based on signal mechanics and the observed failure patterns above; individual combinations are not yet backtested.

-• Volume + sector gateA double-top breakout on 2× volume in a strong sector is plausibly a different population than the default.
-Filter cost is ~60% of triggers; concentrates the remaining sample.
-Testable.
+• Volume + sector gateA double-top breakout on roughly 2x average volume inside a strong sector is plausibly a different population than the unconditional trigger set.
+The gate discards most triggers, which is the point — it concentrates the remaining sample.
+Testable within the platform's own screens.

-• Require structural consolidation pre-breakoutTight-range consolidation (<5% range over 20d) before a breakout is structurally different from a straight-line rally to new highs.
-Filter derivable from OHLC.
+• Require structural consolidation pre-breakoutTight-range consolidation (under ~5% range over 20 days) before a breakout is structurally different from a straight-line rally into new highs.
+The filter is derivable from OHLC and testable.

 See also Why technical-only signals don't survive on their own for the broader argument.